TellinaTool/nl2bash/README.md

 ### Manually Evaluated Translation Accuracy

 Top-k full command accuracy and top-k command template accuracy judged by human experts.
-Please refer to section 4 of the paper for how manual evaluation is conducted.
+Please refer to section 4 of the paper for the exact procedures we took to run manual evaluation.

 <table>
    <tr>